jgerhards/SLFA/README.md

 * To prepare the project to be edited with Eclipse, you can prepare the project using `./gradlew eclipse`
 * Same for IntelliJ, you can prepare the project using `./gradlew idea`
 * Most likely you already have `gradle` installed on your system, then you can use that instead of gradlew.

+## Contributing
+* please submit contributions as PR on github
+* CI (testbench and static analyzer) is automatically run on the PR
+* CI must be error free for merging